One thing I have desired of the Lord, that will I seek:

 One way to think of beauty is to define it as “perceived goodness.”
 Goodness itself is imperceptible, but when it reveals itself in some way that we can perceive, we call it “beauty.”
 Visually, when goodness reveals itself to the eye, we call what we see beautiful.
 Aurally, when we hear a sound or a song that expresses goodness, we describe it as beautiful.
 And even when we observe someone doing a good deed, we say that it was a beautiful act.
 The English word “aesthetics,” which denotes the branch of philosophy that deals with beauty, comes from the Greek word aisthanesthai (“to perceive”).
 So beauty is a reference to what we perceive when goodness shows itself in any way that is perceptible to us.

 And that is why we long for heaven as we do.
 In this world, there is not enough goodness left to satisfy our need for beauty.
 We are grateful for the beauty that is here, but it is not enough.
-We long — we DESPERATELY long — “to behold the beauty of the Lord.”
+We long — desperately — “to behold the beauty of the Lord.”

 “God is beauty” (Francis of Assisi).